 Magento Cost for In-house Development Team (Starting from $60, 000 – $120,000/yr)

 Many mid-sized and large ecommerce businesses prefer in-house development teams to keep up with the rapid store-level improvements and changes.
 The most important benefit of such a team is very fast turnaround time and detailed control over the development cycle.

 Experience has shown that in-house development costs for Magento CE and Magento EE are mostly the same.
 If you hire a junior developer (with less than a year of experience), you will need to budget about $60,000 – $80,000 per year.
 From there, the cost of the developer increases twofold for every year of experience.
 The salary expenses could go up to $120,000 a year for an experienced Magento developer.

 Picking the theme is serious business because the theme represents the frontend visual and UX of the store.
-For the visitors, the theme IS the store.
+For website visitors, the theme is the outlook and experience of the store.
 When it comes to themes, you have two options:

 Choose Pre-built Magento Themes